jangelsb/moviemover/README.md

 # moviemover #
 This is a program to automate your video downloads.
-It can even unrar those pesky rar files *and* download subtiles from subscene using this [java api](https://github.com/jangelsb/subscene_api).
+It can even unrar those pesky rar files *and* download subtitles from subscene using this [java api](https://github.com/jangelsb/subscene_api).

 ### How do I use it? ###